 With almost 3,000,000 registered nurses in the United States, nursing is one of the fastest-growing fields in the nation.
-In fact, the demand for nurses is so high that healthcare providers facing a shortage of employees.
+In fact, the demand for nurses across all nursing specialties is so high that healthcare providers facing a shortage of employees.

 Specialty Nursing offers a wide variety of sub-specialty certificates to practitioners who excel in particular areas of healthcare.
 Becoming a certified specialty nurse takes time, dedication, knowledge, and experience, and is a worthwhile goal many nurses work towards.

 To be deemed a specialty nurse means you have gone above and beyond in your line of work.
 You will be considered an expert in the field and sought after for advice and assistance by other aspiring nurses.
 You will have the ability to be a doctor’s go-to nurse, working side by side with some of the most prestigious physicians in the field.

 Alongside the endless job openings, high esteem, and excitement that is enjoyed by specialty nurses, they also enjoy a substantial pay difference in comparison to general practicing nurses.

 There are a variety of specialty nursing jobs to choose from to capture the interest of any nurse looking to expand on their career and knowledge.
 There are over a hundred fields available, with options ranging from surgical, clinical, women’s health, and even emergency; all providing excitement and new opportunities every day.